connervieira/Assassin/README.md

 ### ADS-B Aircraft Detection\*

-Assassin can interface with ADS-B receivers in order to indepedently detect nearby aircraft, and collect data like location, altitude, speed, heading, flight number, squawk code, and more.
+Assassin can interface with ADS-B receivers in order to independently detect nearby aircraft, and collect data like location, altitude, speed, heading, flight number, squawk code, and more.
 This feature doesn't depend on the internet or any other external services.

 ### Custom Relay Alerts